 Free English Level Test: Find Your CEFR Level (A2 to C1) in 10 Minutes

 Not sure if you are A2, B1, or B2?
-This free English level test helps you find your real CEFR level with a grammar check and can-do checklist.
+Take our free 30-question English level test or self-check with the CEFR can-do checklist.
+No sign-up.

 Introduction

 Most English level tests tell you a score.
 The CEFR framework tells you what you can actually do.
-This guide shows you how to assess your real level across the four key skills — reading, writing, listening, and speaking — using the official CEFR descriptors, plus a quick grammar self-check.
+This guide shows you two ways to find your real level: a free 30-question grammar assessment (~15 minutes) that returns a CEFR level instantly, and a structured self-check using the official CEFR can-do descriptors across reading, writing, listening, and speaking.

 Why CEFR Self-Assessment Works Better Than Scores